Gaze Prediction as Time-Series Forecasting for Virtual Reality Applications: Quantifying Performance Variability and Extreme-Case Errors: Literature Review

-At that time, transformers began to gain attention and showed effectiveness in different tasks \cite{vaswani2017attention}.
-Rolf et al. \cite{rolff2022gazetransformer} proposed a transformer network for gaze prediction.
-The $GazeTransformer$ used gaze, head, task, and image data.
-They used a PI value of 150 ms and discovered that utilizing image data does not improve the model's predictive performance.
-This finding implies that IMU and eye movement data alone may be rich enough to capture gaze dynamics in VR, and lighter versions of the $GazeTransformer$ can be applied for gaze forecasting.
-In the same year, Illahi et al. \cite{illahi2022real} presented a lightweight LSTM solution and noted that gaze predictions must occur with low latency for real-time usage, specifically for cloud-rendered VR applications.
-They presented a two-branch LSTM network that used gaze coordinates, gaze and head rotational velocity, and gaze and head rotational acceleration sequences 200 ms into the past to make predictions over PIs from 22 ms to 150 ms. Each branch predicts one gaze coordinate, and during inference, the outputs of the two branches are concatenated for the final prediction.
-They found that gaze data alone is a strong predictor, but model performance improves when more features are added, such as gaze velocity or HMD rotations.
-The results of the model generalization analysis suggest that the input sequence length and prediction windows are dataset-dependent and need to be adjusted accordingly.
-The inference time analysis revealed that the proposed LSTM approach has a sufficiently low inference latency for VR applications.
+\citet{mazzeo2021deep} compared several gaze estimation and prediction architectures, finding that a baseline LSTM outperformed the more advanced Informer for the prediction task. \citet{rolff2022gazetransformer} proposed GazeTransformer, which fuses gaze, head, task, and image data.
+With a 150 ms PI, they observed that including image data yielded no significant performance improvements.
+This suggests that inertial measurement unit (IMU) and eye movement data alone are sufficient to capture gaze dynamics, supporting the use of more computationally efficient model variants. \citet{illahi2022real} developed a lightweight two-branch LSTM for low-latency gaze prediction in cloud-based VR applications.
+The model processes 200 ms sequences of gaze coordinates and rotational kinematics signals.
+Using PIs from 22 to 150 ms, they found that gaze data alone is a strong predictor, but performance improves when more features are added, such as gaze velocity or HMD rotations.
+Their generalization analysis suggests that optimal input sequence lengths and prediction windows are dataset-dependent and require corresponding adjustments.